tildeclub/site/wiki/source/vimrc.md

 ---
-title: Vim (editor) .vimrc file
+title: Editing .vimrc file
-category: software
+category: tutorials
 ---

 The file `.vimrc` in your home directory has instructions for [[vim]]